openshift-cs/rosaworkshop/rosa-workshop/ostoy/13-ack.md

 ## Redeploy the OSToy app with the new service account

-1. Open the `ostoy-frontend-deployment.yaml` file (or download it [here](yaml/ostoy-frontend-deployment.yaml)) and uncomment `spec.template.spec.serviceAccount`, so it looks like the example below.
-Save the file.
+1. We now need to run our pod with the service account we created.
+Patch the `ostoy-frontend` deployment to add it.

+    ```
+    oc patch deploy ostoy-frontend -n ${OSTOY_NAMESPACE} --type=merge --patch '{"spec": {"template": {"spec":{"serviceAccount":"ostoy-sa"}}}}'
+    ```

+1. In effect we are making our deployment manifest look like the example below by specifying the service account.

     ``` yaml hl_lines="4" linenums="29"
     spec: